Vinayyadav1025/CodeVersePlus/backend/ai-problem-solver/README.md

 - **Go to backend/ai-problem-solver directory and run npm install.
 It will install all required dependencies.**
 - **Then run command npm start.
 It will run AI Problem solver microservice.**
+- **Convert .env.example to .env file and put all required API keys and PORT.**